katamvarsha/Text-Analytics-Model-and-Chatbot-WWF/README.md

 # WILD - Developing a Chatbot

 We are a group of Business Analytics students from George Washington University.
-Our practicum project is to build a chatbot and text analytics model for our client -- the World Wildlife Fund.
+Our project is to build a chatbot and text analytics model for our client, World Wildlife Fund.

-Team member:
-- Pedro Chames Carvalho
-- Ke Chai
-- Varsha Katam
-- Hao Ren
-- Priscilla Sit
-- Alejandra Taboada
+Team members: Pedro Chames Carvalho, Ke Chai, Varsha Katam, Hao Ren, Priscilla Sit, Alejandra Taboada

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents